-- Make sure that light fixtures are secure.
+- Check that light fixtures are secure.

 - Keep your emergency supplies kit somewhere easily accessible.

 - Do practice drills with your family to make sure everyone is aware of what to do.

-- Stay as calm as possible.
+- Do stay as calm as possible.